 - Surgeries

-If you experience loss of a limb, scarring, or loss of hearing from your work injuries, you may be eligible for other long-term benefits through workers’ compensation.
+If you experience a loss of a limb, scarring, or loss of hearing from your work injuries, you may be eligible for other long-term benefits through workers’ compensation.

-Workers’ Comp Settlement
+Workers’ Compensation Settlement

 Sometimes, what the insurance company offers is not enough to cover your costs.
 A workers’ compensation lawyer can help you determine if this is the case in your situation.
 When the offer is not enough, you have the option to seek a lump sum settlement for the costs of your injuries.